 We believe it is important to ensure all students have the opportunity to participate and enjoy going to the theatre.
 In 2018, specific accessible performances include Auslan Interpreted, Audio Described and Relaxed Performances.
 However, if you have a group requiring any of these access options for an event other than the ones we have on offer, please let us know and we will endeavour to accommodate your request.

 Level access from the streets leads to our foyer and continues into all venues.
 Space for wheelchairs is available in all venues, but requires booking in advance.

-Held prior to a performance, these tours are designed particularly for students and teachers who are blind or vision impaired.
+Held prior to a performance, these tours are arranged specifically for students and teachers who are blind or vision impaired.
 They give students and teachers the opportunity to tour the set, props and costumes up close and in context.
 Tours are by prior arrangement and are particularly relevant for productions being audio described.

 Some productions are selected to be interpreted using Australian Sign Language (Auslan).
-This provides an opportunity for students or teachers who are deaf to access the theatre show.
+This provides an opportunity for students or teachers who are Deaf to access the show.
 The aural cues that are essential to the storytelling and the theatrical experience are translated into sign language.
-Auslan interpreters are discreetly positioned for comfortable viewing by deaf audiences.
+Auslan interpreters are discreetly positioned for comfortable viewing by Deaf audiences.